ryuuji06/automatic-speech-recognition/README.md

 # Character-wise Automatic Speech Recognition

 In this test, I implemented a simple functional system that transcript the speech of a given audio signal, task known as automatic speech recognition (ASR).

-Traditionally solved with HMM.
+Instead of recognizing entire words, which would require a large output structure, or recognizing phonemes, which would require a training set with the transcripted phonemes (which is actually available, such as TIMIT), in this first scratch I opt to implement a simple character-wise speech recognition system.

+The state-of-the-art of automatic speech recognition was held for a long time by methods based on hidden Markov models (HMM) [1], often with some neural network-hybrid strategy.
+With the emergence of deep learning, recurrent neural networks (RNN) and convolutional neura networks (CNN) came to prevail in solving ASR.
+Just to highlight a few approaches that has arisen, there is the RNN-CTC algorithm [2] (and also its variant RNN-transceiver [3]); the encoder-decoder (or sequence-to-sequence) models, in which audio applications usually require the attention mechanism [4,5];

 With deep neural networks, it has been solved with CTC (or RNN-transceiver), encoder-decoder (with or without attention) and transformer.
 In this test, I used a RNN-CTC approach.